OUR CORPORATE PARTNERS | COMPANIES WHO SUPPORT OUR WORK

 In 2010, after reading about the very first project in the Australian Press, The Bongiorno group invited and flew Small Steps CEO, Amy Hanson, over to Australia to speak at their New Horizons Conference in Sydney.
 They then organised the first ever Celebrity Shoe Auction in Melbourne, at the National Gallery of Victoria.
 Bongiorno were the first company to support the project with their corporate responsibility.
 They helped in all aspects of the project; creating awareness, raising vital funds, advising and supporting every aspect of what was at the time, a tiny grass roots project.
 Small Steps Project would not be the charity it is today had the Bongiorno Group not taken the lead in supporting us.

-Critical Waste is a sustainable waste management company specializing in clearing up rubbish at festivals and events.
+Critical Waste is a sustainable waste management company specialising in clearing up rubbish at festivals and events.
 They are committed to forward thinking waste strategies and offer their clients “real” recycling solutions in order to help keep events environmentally sustainable and to ensure that their responsibilities are met.

 The Critical Waste ethos grew from a grassroots recycling initiative at the heart of the music festival scene and the team is completely passionate about recycling and all things to do with rubbish.